-Preparing for, and taking the Practical Driving TestYour driving test day could become one of the most memorable days of your life; getting your full driving licence opens new doors for most people.
+Preparing for, and taking the Practical Driving TestYour driving test day could become one of the most memorable days of your life; opens new doors for most people.
 It might mean you can get that much desired promotion, or simply that you don’t have to take the bus to get your weekly shop.
 It does just make life easier.
 For whatever reason, passing your driving test will give you more freedom, and the possibility to be more spontaneous - imagine all those late night drives you could go on!
 The night before your driving test will probably be nerve-racking - the most important thing is to stay calm.
 Remaining calm means you’re less likely to make silly mistakes that could cost you the much desired pass.
 Here are our top tips of things to do the evening before your practical test.

 The night before: